 As American involvement in the war continued, the need for additional workers hit the military especially hard.
 The Army sought to include women, but the law at the time specifically only permitted the enlistment of men.

 Word of this new policy spread quickly through newspaper and word of mouth.
 On August 13, 1918, thousands of women across the country marched into recruiting offices to join the Marines.
-Opha Mae Johnson was first in line at her local recruiting station and had the distinction of being the first woman enlisted into the US Marines.
-Johnson was hired as a clerk in the office of the Quartermaster General.
+Opha May Johnson was first in line at her local recruiting station and had the distinction of being the first woman enlisted into the US Marines.
+Johnson was hired as a clerk Headquarters Marine Corps.
 By the time the war ended, she was a sergeant, the highest-ranking female Marine.

-When the war ended and the men returned home, most of the Marinettes were discharged, while some opted to finish out their four years.
-But the Marines no longer recruited for women.
+When the war ended and the men returned home, most of the female Marines were discharged, while some opted to finish out their four years.
+The Marines were no longer recruiting women.
 However, women would be mobilized for the Marines once again in 1943.
 During World War II, over 22,000 women joined the Marines performing 200 different jobs.
 This time their work extended beyond clerical jobs to include parachute riggers, mechanics, radio operators, mapmakers, and welders.
-While most of the Marinettes were once again demobilized after the war, Congress passed the Women’s Armed Services Integration Act in 1948, permitting the enlistment of women into the regular component of the Marines and other armed services.
+While most of these women were once again demobilized after the war, Congress passed the Women’s Armed Services Integration Act in 1948.
+The act permitted the enlistment of women into the regular component of the Marines and other armed services.

 Click here to see what else happened on This Day in History.